Accessible Scotch Whisky Experience Edinburgh

 More....

-For details of other wheelchair accessible hotels, wheelchair-friendly eating and drinking options and wheelchair accessible attractions in Edinburgh, see the Accessible Edinburgh Guide
+For details of other wheelchair accessible attractions, accessible events, and wheelchair-friendly eating and drinking options throughout the UK, see The Access Map 2024

 Admission is free for one carer who accompanies a paying wheelchair user (this does not include free whisky tasting and the souvenir Glencairn glass - if your carer also wishes these, then they too must pay the full admission cost).